mmcc007/fledge/README.md

     pub global activate fledge

-'fledge' is also used to manage betas and releases.
+`fledge` is also used to manage betas and releases.

-Some steps in this setup may be automated in `fledge` to simplify the task of getting started with CICD.
+In the future some steps in this setup may be automated in `fledge` to simplify the task of getting started with CICD.

 ## Install CICD dependencies
     fledge config -b travis